I love animals and I love doing research, so I combine the two to bring you some fact-filled articles on animals around

-Ball pythons are an excellence beginner pet if you want to get into owning exotic pets.
+Ball pythons are an excellent beginner pet if you want to get into owning exotic pets.
 Balls are very friendly, though they are also shy and will need some time to build a trusting relationship with their owners.
 They are one of the smallest breeds as far as pythons go and live in central and western Africa.
 They live in tropical areas, but they also thrive in captivity.

 Ball pythons come in over 1,000 different morphs.
 The normal morphs are the most common and are the ones usually sold in big pet stores.
 There are a lot of other common morphs that can be found easily but these morphs are not cheap.

 - Albino ball pythons are yellow and white in color with red or pink eyes.

-- Butter pastel ball pythons have brighter yellow sections then the normal balls.
+- Butter pastel ball pythons have brighter yellow sections than the normal balls.

 - Mojave ball pythons look just like the normal ones but have a pure white underbelly instead of the normal color pattern.

 - Piebald ball pythons are especially popular due to their chunks of pure white coloration on their bodies.
 These ones are often depicted in photos across the internet with smiley faces on their bodies.

-While these are great beginner snakes, they are a lifelong pet.
+While these are great beginner snakes, they are lifelong pets.
 Ball pythons live up to 30 years with the oldest on record living over 40.
 These snakes are also a good introduction to having larger reptiles as an adult male can grow to be 2 to 3 feet in length while adult females can get up to 3 to 5 feet in length.
 Hatchling balls emerge from the egg and are about 10 inches long.